Is Blade Runner 2049 a worthy sequel to its legendary predecessor? Yes, if you are a Philip Dick reader. Or a huge fan of the 1982 production.

 The above said, if you are familiar with PkD concepts and paranoia, then the very fact that this is “no X-Men” is the single most compelling reason to watch the movie.
 In my opinion, the greatest triumph of Blade Runner 2049 is how it honoured, challenged, and expanded the concepts of the original story.
 Beyond empathy, what else defines humanity?
 What else justifies and demarcates it too?

 Admittedly, in an age where these questions aren’t exactly exotic, the regurgitations by the movie could come across as trite and even neurotic.
-For a Philip Dick reader and movie fan like me, though, they complete the examination began in the novella and in the 1982 movie.
+For a Philip Dick reader and movie fan like me, though, they complete the examination began by the novella and the 1982 movie.

 Through this, the best and most disturbing from the author are again elevated to their rightful intricacies by the medium of cinema storytelling.
 K’s onerous journey for self and racial definition requires patience to watch but is ultimately fulfilling.
 If you approach it in the right way, with the right expectations, it should be so for you too.